 - Bring to a boil and reduce down to low heat until set, making sure to stir every few minutes.

-- Add any topics you like such as pomegranate, cacao nibs, almond butter, coconut flakes, and coconut yogurt.
+- Add any topics you like such as pomegranate, cacao nibs, almond butter, coconut flakes.

 - Serve immediately.